james2hey/seng202-team10-project/README.md

 mvn package

-This will have created a jar file called 'MainBuild-1.0-SNAPSHOT.jar' and will be located in 'MainBuild/target'
+This will have created a jar file called 'Pedals-1.0-SNAPSHOT-jar-with-dependencies.jar' and will be located in 'MainBuild/target'

+-HOW TO RUN PEDALS-

+Make sure you have successfully built the program using the instructions above.

+-Using the terminal-

+Using the commond terminal, navigate to the directory 'MainBuild/target'.
+Enter the command: java -jar Pedals-1.0-SNAPSHOT-jar-with-dependencies.jar

+-Using the file brower-

+open the file browser and navigate to the directory 'ManiBuild/target'.
+This directory should contain the jar file 'Pedals-1.0-SNAPSHOT-jar-with-dependencies.jar'.
+Right click on the jar file and select 'open with Oracle Java 8 Runtime'